Our goals

 Husky is a thin wrapper around git hooks - shell scripts that execute in response to git actions.

-Husky configures git to use the .husky
+Husky configures git to use the .husky folder for reading hooks.

 Setup is straightforward, install husky